Philosophy

 Admissions

 Philosophy applicants are assessed initially on the basis of references, personal statements and the details of their academic record.
-We invited all suitably-qualified candidates to interview and to sit a short written test.
+We invited all suitably-qualified candidates to sit a short logic and writing test and to interview.
 In general we’re looking for applicants who are capable of sharp, incisive thought and are enthusiastic about the opportunities that an undergraduate study of Philosophy can offer.

 If you have any queries about Admissions, please contact the Admissions Tutor at admissions@cai.cam.ac.uk.